-5.8 Persistence Mask Table
+5.9 Persistence Mask Table

 Dealing with image persistence properly requires knowledge of observations that were done previous to the current one.
-This can be accomplished by keeping a running list of the observations that have been done on a particular night and the time that they were done (a minimal nightly log).
-This sort of information then can be used in conjunction with the persistence decay time constant and the end time of the current observation to decide which frames will have affected the current image and how to scale them to correct the problem.
+In the on-line pipeline this can be approximately accomplished by processing the observations from a particular template with respect to the times that they were done.
+This sort of information then can be used in conjunction with the persistence decay time constant and the end time of the current exposure to decide which frames will have affected the current image and how to scale them to correct the problem.
 The columns for the persistence mask table are: